Policy Brief

 The current income limits for a single applicant range from £38,818 for those with no children to £85,132 for those with three children.
 For joint applicants the range is from £52,462 to £92,079.
 For comparison, the mean household income in Jersey is current around £75,000.

-It does not follow that being in the Gateway automatically qualifies a person for social housing.
+IIt does not follow that being in the Gateway automatically qualifies a person for social housing.
 This depends on the availability of homes.
 The Gateway is divided into three bands - urgent need, moderate need and low need.
-As of 30 June 2023 there were 812 families in the Gateway, 272 being classified as urgent.
+The Affordable Housing Gateway Month-end Statistics Report as at 31 January 2025 showed that were 690 cases in the Gateway of which 231 were classed as urgent.

 The following papers contain useful background information.